Benjaspet/ponjo-docs/docs/elixir-music/api.md

 }
 ```

-## Status Codes
+## HTTP Status Codes
 - `200 OK` - Successful request.
 - `400 Bad Request` - Malformed or missing parameters.
-More often than not, this is because a required parameter was missing.
+More often than not, this is because a required parameter was missing, either in the URL itself or in the request body.
+Double-check the documentation.
 - `401 Unauthorized` - You are not authorized to make this request, likely because your API key is invalid or missing from the request body when making a request to a route that requires it.
+Make sure your API key is associated with the guild you are trying to access.
 - `500 Internal Server Error` - A server-side error occurred.
 This is likely on our end.
 If it persists, do not hesitate to contact us at [admin@benpetrillo.dev](mailto:admin@benpetrillo.dev).